Abram Kean

-Abram Kean (July 8, 1855 – May 18, 1945) was a sealing captain and politician from Flowers Island, Newfoundland.
-He was famous for his success in sealing, with capturing over a million pelts, and infamous for his role in sending 78 men to their deaths in the 1914 Newfoundland Sealing Disaster.
+Abram Kean (July 8, 1855 – May 18, 1945) was a Newfoundland sealing captain and politician.
+He was a renowned sealer who captured over a million pelts during his career.
+Kean is most famous for his role in the 1914 SS Newfoundland sealing disaster.

-He embarked upon a career in the Newfoundland cod fishery at the age of 18 but quickly shifted his interests to the seal fishery in which he spent the vast majority of his marine career.
+Born in Flowers Island, Kean embarked upon a career in the Newfoundland cod fishery at the age of 18, but quickly shifted his interests to the seal fishery.
+He was twice elected to the Newfoundland House of Assembly in 1885 and 1897, and he briefly served as the acting Minister of Marine and Fisheries under Premier James S. Winter.